rpeszek/fpiglet/README.md

 Building:

+Gradle build file is included.
-Eclipse project file is included, but you will need to make some classpath adjustments.
+Eclipse project file is included, but will require some classpath adjustments.
-If you prefer IDE agnostic build tool, gradle build file is included as well ().

 Source Tree Structure:

-  src/groovy - Fpiglet source
+ * src/groovy - Fpiglet source
-  ext/gruesome -  a slightly modified copy of https://github.com/mcandre/gruesome together with its own (FreeBSD) license file. test - All Fpiglet unit test files. resources - resource files used in tests
+ * ext/gruesome -  a slightly modified copy of https://github.com/mcandre/gruesome together with its own (FreeBSD) license file.
+ * test - All Fpiglet unit test files.
+ * resources - resource files used in tests